-1. ROTATION BASICS: You will do most of your work at Naivasha Sub-County Hospital during your rotation.
+1. ROTATION BASICS: You will do most of your work at Naivasha District Hospital during your rotation.
 The work week is Monday-Friday.
-Your typical day will be from around 8:00am-5pm.
+Your typical day will be from around 8am-5pm.
 It is about a 20 minute walk from the house to the hospital.
 You will be able to take part in inpatient rounds, outpatient clinic, and community outreach clinics.
 There will be medical officer interns (MOIs), clinical officer interns (COIs), and medical officers (MOs) on all the specialties that can help with translation.
 Students will work with the current chief resident to put together a weekly schedule based on their interests and the availability of opportunities.
 Clinical rotations are usually 4-6 weeks, although can be longer.
-You may wish to consider adding some of your personal vacation onto the end of your scheduled international trip, although if you do this you should make sure that your insurance will cover you for the additional time.
+You may wish to consider adding some of your personal vacation onto your scheduled international trip, although if you do this you should make sure that your insurance will cover you for the additional time.

 2. FLIGHT ARRANGEMENTS: Flights to Nairobi are expensive from the United States.
-Expect to pay anywhere from \$1300 to \$1800 for your round trip ticket.
+Expect to pay anywhere from \$1300 to \$1800 for your roundtrip ticket.
 Remember to try different resources when purchasing your ticket, such as consulting a travel agent while also checking online fares.
-Several major airlines serve Nairobi from Seattle, including British Airways and KLM/Delta with stops in either London or Amsterdam, respectively.
+Several major airlines serve Nairobi from Seattle, including British Airways and KLM/Delta/Kenya Airways with stops in either London or Amsterdam, respectively.
+There is a direct flight with Kenya Airways from New York to Nairobi.
+You may be able to find a cheaper flight through Dubai, and if paying on personal funds (not NIH grant money), these are fine.

-If your flight lands in the evening, you will spend the night in a guest house in Nairobi before taking a taxi to Naivasha the next day.
-The program covers the cost of the taxi (both from the airport to the guest house and from the guest house to Naivasha) and guest house reservation.
-A taxi driver will meet you at the airport upon arrival and take you to the guest house in Nairobi for the night.
-The next morning, a driver will pick you up at the guest house and bring you to Naivasha.
+Travel to Naivasha: If your flight lands in the evening, you may spend the night in a guest house in Nairobi before taking a taxi to Naivasha the next day.
+Please communicate with your Naivasha contact to arrange a taxi driver from the airport to the guest house in Nairobi for the night, and a driver to bring you to Naivasha the next morning.
 Drivers usually pick up around 9 AM and you will arrive in Naivasha by noon.
 The Global Health Chief Resident will meet you in Naivasha and go through an orientation.